developer-abhay/developer-abhay/README.md

 Fun fact : do you know that spiders are the only web developers that are happy to find bugs.

 # 🛠️ Technologies & Tools
+Languages: JavaScript and TypeScript obviously
-Front-end: HTML, CSS, JavaScript, React, Bootstrap, Tailwind, Material UI, TypeScript
+Front-end: Next.js, React, Tailwind, Material UI, antD etc.
-Back-end: Node.js, Express, Next.js
+Back-end: Node.js, Express, Hono, NestJS
 Databases: MongoDB, MySQL, PostgreSQL
+Cloud: Cloudflare, Aws Services like EC2,S3,Cognito etc.
 Others: Git, GitHub, Prisma

 # 🚀 About Me